Who keeps the engagement rings after separation?

 - The Court Orders that you can keep it (this is more likely the longer you are together)

 - The Court Orders that you have to return it (more likely if your marriage was only for a short period); or

 - You have a Binding Financial Agreement (pre nup) that specifies that you are to return the ring

-Remember, whether you are married, de facto or same sex, the law is not clear cut, so before you make a decision about your engagement ring or any other property (particularly if you are thinking of disposing of that property) you should seek specialist advice about your individual circumstances.
+Remember, whether you are married, or in a de facto or same sex relationship, the law is not clear cut, so before you make a decision about your engagement ring or any other property (particularly if you are thinking of disposing of that property) you should seek specialist advice about your individual circumstances.